omaryahir/reminderme/README.md

 This project connect with your Reminders App.
 With that so you can see your reminders in the terminal.

-For installation download taskcmd.sh and task.sh and in terminal apply:
+For installation download task.sh and in terminal apply:

 	$ chmod +x task.sh